Moving to Puerto Cortes, Honduras

 We asked people in Puerto Cortes if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Puerto Cortes, it's important to respect local customs and traditions to avoid any cultural faux pas.
 Avoid discussing sensitive topics such as politics, crime, and poverty, as these can be seen as disrespectful and intrusive.
 It's also considered impolite to refuse food or drink when offered by a host, as hospitality is a significant part of Honduran culture.
 In Honduras, punctuality is not as strictly observed as in some other cultures, so don't be offended if locals are late for appointments or social gatherings.
 However, as a visitor, you should still strive to be on time.
 Avoid wearing revealing clothing, especially in religious or traditional settings, as modesty is highly valued in Honduran culture.
 Public displays of affection are also generally frowned upon, especially in rural areas.
 It's also important to remember that the local language is Spanish, and while many people speak English, making an effort to learn a few basic Spanish phrases will be appreciated.
 However, avoid using slang or informal language, as it can be seen as disrespectful.
-Lastly, always ask for permission before taking photos of people, as it's considered impolite to do so without consent," remarked one expat who made the move to Puerto Cortes.
+Lastly, always ask for permission before taking photos of people, as it's considered impolite to do so without consent," said one expat in Puerto Cortes.

 About the Author